OfficeDev/office-js-docs-pr/docs/publish/host-an-office-add-in-on-microsoft-azure.md

 1. With your add-in project open in Visual Studio, expand the solution node in **Solution Explorer**, then select **App Service**.

-2. Right-click the web project and then choose **Publish**.
+2. Right-click (or select and hold) the web project and then choose **Publish**.
 The web project contains Office Add-in web app files so this is the project that you publish to Azure.

 3. On the **Publish** tab: